Q: My child has been diagnosed with PDD-NOS. What is PDD-NOS? Is it the same thing as autism?

 - Slowed growth, especially apparent in head size at six months of age

-- In males, decreased IQs; in females, variable IQs
+- In males, a decreased IQs; in females, variable IQs

 - Social anxiety when placed in situations in which they are forced to interact with others